marionleborgne/avenir-saint-leger/README.md

 ### Deploy

 Install [Firebase CLI](https://firebase.google.com/docs/cli) if you do not have it already.
-The name of the firebase project is `st-leger-avenir`.
+The name of the firebase project is `avenir-saint-leger`.
 To deploy the site, log into the Firebase site and run this command locally:

 ```firebase deploy```